 - Hurt from your childhood or issues with your parents?
 Voice them.

-Whatever you fill yourself with, it will come out in the work you do.
-If you want to share joy and beauty with the world, you must fill your life with those things.
+Whatever you fill yourself with, it will come out in what you do.
+If you want to share joy and beauty with the world, you must fill your life with these things.

 At times, this is hard, because as artists we’re often resisted.
-But as Anne Lamott reminds us, this feeling of being “blocked” is, in fact, emptiness.
+But as Anne Lamott reminds us, this feeling of being “blocked” is often emptiness.
 And here’s the rub: Emptiness and space are not the same.

 Before you can create, you have to make sure your soul is filled.
-This may require you to face some demons and slay a few dragons.
-But once you do, you’ll be ready to make your contribution to the world — and all the more grateful for doing so.
+This may require facing some demons or slaying a few dragons.
+But once you do, you’ll be ready to make your contribution to the world, and all the better for doing so.

-What about you?
-What space do you need to create in your life?
+What space do you need to create?
 Share in the comments.